 - a.
 Soldiers are expected to manage their personal affairs satisfactorily and provide adequate support to their Family members.
 Soldiers are paid based on their grade and time in service.
 All Soldiers are required to participate in the Sure-Pay Program; this means that your money will go directly to either a checking account or savings account of your choice.
-This is a useful way to keep an accurate account of your money, to reduce potential pay difficulties, to receive your pay regardless of your location on payday, and reduce the possibility of theft. - b.
+This is a useful way to keep an accurate account of your money, to reduce potential pay difficulties, to receive your pay regardless of your location on payday and reduce the possibility of theft. - b.
 If you write a check and do not have sufficient funds for payment of the check, you may be subject to punishment under the UCMJ if your conduct was in bad faith, showed gross indifference, or had the intent to defraud or deceive.
 Army Community Services (ACS) is available as a resource to influence financial stability. - c.
-AR 608-99 requires Soldiers to manage their personal affairs satisfactorily, to include adequate support of their Family members.
+AR 608-99 requires Soldiers to manage their personal affairs satisfactorily, to include adequate support of their Family members. - d.

-d.
 The Financial Readiness Program (FRP) is responsible for providing basic education and counseling for active and reserve component Soldiers, their Family members, DA Civilians and their Family members concerning personal financial readiness and consumer affairs.
 It provides the Solders and Family members individual budget counseling, consumer rights and obligation classes, and classes on budget development.
 The Financial Readiness Program is a one stop for Soldiers and Family members considering making large purchases or need help on resolving consumer complaints.
-The FRP is located in Bldg.
+The FRP is in Bldg.
 920.

-8. MAINTAINING ORGANIZATIONAL CLOTHING AND EQUIPMENT.
+9. MAINTAINING ORGANIZATIONAL CLOTHING AND EQUIPMENT.

-- a.
-Soldiers are prohibited, regardless of location, to pawn, sell, or assist in the pawning or selling of organizational clothing and individual equipment "TA-50", or military clothing without the written approval of the unit commander. - b.
+a.
+Soldiers are prohibited, regardless of location, to pawn, sell, or assist in the pawning or selling of organizational clothing and individual equipment "TA-50", or military clothing without the written approval of the unit commander.

+- b.
 Unit Commanders will approve sale or pawning only after the Soldier has clearly demonstrated personal ownership of the property.
 Personal ownership can be demonstrated only by a legible sales slip, which clearly identifies the property or a sworn statement of ownership.
 The individual wishing to pawn military gear even in this case must be in possession of a full military issue.
 Ownership may also be established by having a Soldier sign a statement swearing that the item is not government owned but is personal property and having a verifying inventory of appropriate issue property conducted by a commander's delegate (SFC or above).
 Commanders will maintain at unit level, copies of consent, and where appropriate, signed inventories and statements of ownership.
-Commander's consent will include all pertinent data to include name of requesting Soldier, description of item, and description of proof of ownership used.
+Commander's consent will include all pertinent data to include name of requesting Soldier, description of item, and description of proof of ownership used. - c.
+IAW AR 190-51, Ch.
+3-14c.
+(27 JUNE 2019) Soldiers are prohibited from storing OCIE in privately owned vehicles (POV).
+Losses due to failure to abide by this regulation will be the responsibility of the property owner.